wei-song1/tp/docs/UserGuide.md

 Sorts the contact list based on the criteria of name or phone number.

-Format: `sort CRITERIA`
+Format: `sort c/CRITERIA`

 Examples:
-* `sort name` sorts the contact list in FinClient based on contact's name
+* `sort c/name` sorts the contact list in FinClient based on contact's name
-* `sort networth` sorts the contact list in FinClient based on contact's networth bracket
-* `sort amount` sorts the contact list in FinClient based on contact's order amount
-* `sort price` sorts the contact list in FinClient based on contact's order price
+* `sort c/phone` sorts the contact list in FinClient based on contact's first phone number

 ### <span id="clearing-all-entries">Clearing all entries : `clear`</span>